Net4FunGR/net4fungr.github.io/content/posts/kube-my-router-pt1/index.md

 You can also download the lab exports for [eve-01](eve-01.zip) and [eve-02](eve-02.zip)

 {{< admonition type=danger title="Heads Up" open=true >}}
-Due to the fact that EVE-NG allocates MAC addresses sequentially from a pool which is per-server and per-POD and I am using the same LAB POD on both servers, **kates-control** and **kates-node-02** (i.e. the first VMs on each node, since only EVE-01 has two nodes) will end up having the same MAC address.
+Due to the fact that EVE-NG allocates MAC addresses sequentially from a pool which is allocated per-POD and if you are using the same LAB POD on both servers, **kates-control** and **kates-node-02** (i.e. the first VMs on each node, since only EVE-01 has two nodes) will end up having the same MAC address.
 In order to avoid this, we can either use _dummy_ VMs, i.e. powered off VMs or we can specify the value for the first MAC address on the **kates-node-02** VM to cause EVE-NG to allocate a different MAC to the NIC, or simply we can use different EVE-NG PODs across the two servers to create the lab :smile:.
+I went for the latter and simpler method.
 {{< image src="kates2.png" caption="Change MAC address of VM on second EVE server" src_s="kates2.png" src_l="kates2.png" width="400" >}}
 Have this also in mind for all your other labs and topologies.
-The MAC allocation is per device type.
+The MAC allocation is per lab POD.
 {{< /admonition >}}

 ___